Institutional Learning Outcomes (ILOs)

 2. Computer and Digital Literacy

-Operational Definition: The ability to appropriately use technology and know how to identify, locate, evaluate, and effectively and responsibility use and share that information.
+Operational Definition: The ability to appropriately use technology and know how to identify, locate, evaluate, and effectively and responsibly use and share that information.

 Outcome: Students will use technology to identify, locate and effectively use information from various print and digital sources.

-Operational Definition: Diversity Competence represents a set of cognitive, affective, and behavioral skills and characteristics that support effective and appropriate interaction in a variety of diverse contexts.
+Operational Definition- Diversity & Cultural awareness represents a set of cognitive, affective and behavioral skills and characteristics that support effective and appropriate interaction in a variety of diverse contexts

 4. Social Responsibility and Civic Engagement